Amputee Rehabilitation

 What does orthopaedic/bone and joint rehabilitation involve?

 A physical or occupational therapy evaluation is the first step in the rehabilitation process.
-The evaluation identifies areas of deficit, including strength, range of motion and functional abilities.
-An individualized treatment plan is established which will address areas of deficiency and will work to achieve the patient’s own goals for treatment.
-Treatment plans can include, pain reduction/management, manual therapy techniques, restoration of motion and strength through exercise, education, and functional training.
+The evaluation identifies areas that need improvement, including strength, range of motion and functional abilities.
+Your care team will establish an individualized treatment plan, which will address areas of weakness and will work to achieve your unique goals for treatment.
+Treatment plans can include, pain reduction and management, manual therapy techniques, restoration of motion and strength through exercise, education and functional training.

 How long will orthopaedic/bone and joint rehabilitation take?

-The length of rehabilitation will vary depending on when therapy is initiated, the severity of symptoms and the patient’s goals for rehabilitation.
-Therapy services are often coordinated with any ongoing medical treatment prescribed by your treating physician.
-The frequency of visits will be determined after a comprehensive evaluation is performed by your therapist.
+The length of rehabilitation will vary depending on when you start therapy, the severity of your symptoms and your goals for rehabilitation.
+Your care team will coordinate therapy services with any ongoing medical treatment prescribed by your treating physician.
+They’ll also determine how often you’ll visit after your therapist performs a comprehensive evaluation.

 Osteoporosis & Bone Health Rehabilitation

-Who is osteoporosis and bone health rehabilitation program for?
+Who is the osteoporosis and bone health rehabilitation program for?

-If you have been diagnosed with osteoporosis or low bone density (previously called osteopenia) our specially trained therapist will care for your specific conditions.
-Bone loss can occur in men and women and at any age.
-When bone density or bone quality is reduced the skeletal structure becomes fragile.
+If you’ve been diagnosed with osteoporosis or low bone density (previously called osteopenia) our specially trained therapist will care for your specific conditions.
+Bone loss can occur in anyone at any age.
+When bone density or bone quality is reduced, the skeletal structure becomes fragile.
 This can lead to an increased risk of fractures.
 These fractures occur most often in the spine, hip and wrist.

 Risk factors for osteoporosis and low bone density include: